Battle of Zsigárd: Opposing forces

-Total: 7719 soldiers, 1244 horses, 27 cannons.
+Total: c.7,719 soldiers, c.1,244 horses, 27 cannons.

 Battle

 On 16 June, at 6:30 a.m., the II. corps commanded by Colonel Lajos Asbóth started their attack.
 On the right flank of the II. corps the Rakovzsky detachment (composed of the 48.
 Honvéd battalion, a half company of the Württemberg hussar regiment, half of a three-pounder battery, and a sapper company; in total 880 soldiers and 3 cannons) occupied Negyed without any resistance, because the 2. k.u.k. kaiserjäger battalion which defended this locality and Farkasd, retreated from both villages.
 After this the Hungarian sappers started to gather wood, to build a bridge.

 On the left flank the reinforced Bocskai battalion (the Bocskai battalion, the Bereg volunteers company, the Pozsony jägers company; in a total of 700 soldiers), advancing along the Dudvág (Feketevíz), reached from behind and captured the k.u.k.
 3/40 line battalions luggage, which was heading to Zsigárd, at Nádszeg, together with the soldiers which accompanied it.
 Around 7:00 a.m., the reinforced Bocskai battalion attacked the 1 company strong Austrian unit, which soon received assistance, from the direction of Vásárút, the 3. battalion of the Austrian 40.
 (Koudelka) infantry regiment led by Major Friedrich Ritter von Grobois.
 The Hungarians attacked the Austrians, who wanted to retreat towards Vásárút, but after their route was cut off, they headed towards Királyrév.
 In this fight the Austrians lost 22 soldiers, while the Hungarians only 1.
 The retreating Austrian battalion in question tried its best to be as quick as it was possible, but the 25.
 Honvéd battalion, sent by Asbóth, under the lead of Captain Rezsni, reached Királyrév before them and occupied it with assault around 11:00 a.m. from 1 ½ company of the 3/57 k.u.k. line battalion.
 Their goal was to join here with the detachment coming from the direction of Nádszeg.
 The Austrian garrison of Királyrév retreated to the right bank of the Dudvág.
 At this moment the 3/40 line battalion led by Major Grobois arrived at Királyrév, and with a fierce attack over the bridge of the Dudvág, pushed back the vanguards of the 25. battalion.
 But around noon Rezsni started a counter-attack, and with the help of the Bocskai detachment, they caught Grobois between two fires, forcing him to retreat westwards, towards Tallós.
 After that Asbóth ordered the 25. battalion to march to Zsigárd, to reinforce his defence here.